International presence

 Egipto Egypt

-ENAP Egypt operates in the East Ras Qattara block in the Western Desert, with a 50.5% stake.
+Enap Egypt operates in the East Ras Qattara block in the Western Desert, with a 50.5% stake.

 Various discoveries have been made in this Block from 2007 to date.
 The commercial development of the aforementioned discoveries is carried out by the joint venture formed between the contractor consortium and the Egyptian General Petroleum Corporation (EGPC), each party with 50% of the shares.